jennifer-hensley/jennifer-hensley/README.md

 ### Selected Past Work

 **AR Industrial Configurator (Thesis Project)** Developed an AR application for industrial product configuration, specifically for heavy machinery.
 The project allowed users to customize components like tires and colors while viewing a 3D model in a real-world environment.
-I designed the UI and the navigation system, including the logic for translating, rotating, and scaling the model, as well as a dynamic pricing display that updated based on the configuration.
+I designed the UI and the navigation system, including the logic for translating, rotating, and scaling the model.
+It also features a functionality where users could tap specific components to retrieve and display technical data, like product name, number etc. , pulled from Windchill.

 ---
 ##Contact Information: